We do not have an active recruitment campaign for this program.

 You have strong engagement, relationships and actively participate in the community where you’ll work

-To show this, we will need a written reference from a suitable community member who can support your application.
+To show this, we will need a written reference from a suitable local community member who can support your application.

 Being part of your community and understanding their ways will help you deliver culturally safe and equitable health care.